xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 ## Anchors {#anchors}

-Transformer anchors are divided into two categories: Resize and rotation, with two common combinations in terms of numbers.
+Transformer anchors are divided into two categories: Resize and rotation, with two common combinations in terms of number.

-One is used by Excalidraw and Konva, with 8 anchors for Resize surrounding the shape, plus an independent rotation anchor:
+One is adopted by Excalidraw and Konva, using 8 anchors around the perimeter for Resize, plus an independent rotation anchor:

 ![Source: https://csswolf.com/the-ultimate-excalidraw-tutorial-for-beginners/](https://sp-ao.shortpixel.ai/client/to_auto,q_lossy,ret_img,w_1148/https://csswolf.com/wp-content/uploads/2023/11/image-9.png)